vacu9708/Shopping-mall/README.md

 - For request rate limit

 ## Spring cloud gateway
-Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.
+- Spring cloud gateway acts as a router that forwards incoming requests to the appropriate downstream microservices based on the defined routes.
+- The circuit breaker is applied.

 ## Spring AOP
 Used to permit only authenticated requests to specific APIs